 But that’s what exactly happened for Chris Ballard’s One Shot at Forever: A Small Town, An Unlikely Coach, and A Magical Baseball Season.
 The book tells the story of the Macon (Ill.) baseball team’s bid to win the state title against the big-city teams from Chicago led by its beatnik coach Lynn Sweet.

 Actually, it hardly was a surprise that publishers (Hyperion in this case) wanted the book.
 When Ballard wrote about the team in a 10,000-word story for Sports Illustrated, the response was huge.
 Boom, built-in audience.
-The next step was to expand the magazine article into a book.… Continue Reading
+The next step … Continue Reading

 As you may or may not know, I am based in Chicago.
 From time to time, I provide updates for the hometown readers: